Alacrity 19

-The Alacrity 19 is a British trailerable sailboat that was designed by Peter Stevenson as a cruiser and first built in 1960.
+The Alacrity 19 is a British keelboat that was designed by Peter Stevenson as a cruiser and first built in 1960.

 The Alacrity 19 is a fibreglass development of the wooden Alacrity 18.
 The design was developed into the Vivacity 20 in 1963.

 Production

 The design was built by Hurley Marine and later Russell Marine in the United Kingdom, with more than 700 built, but it is now out of production.
 The boat was also imported into the United States by Wells Yachts.

 Design

 The Alacrity 19 is a recreational keelboat, initially built of wood and later of fibreglass, with wood trim.
 It has a masthead sloop rig, a raked stem, a reverse transom, a transom-hung rudder controlled by a tiller and a fixed dual fin keels.
 It displaces 1500 lb and carries 480 lb of iron ballast.

 The boat has a draft of 1.82 ft with the standard keels.
 It is normally fitted with a small 3 to 5 hp outboard motor for docking and manoeuvring.

 The design has sleeping accommodation for three people, with a single berth on the port side of the bow and two straight settees in the main cabin.
 The galley is located on the starboard side opposite the bow berth.
 The head is located under a hanging locker just aft of the bow cabin on the port side.

 The design has a PHRF racing average handicap of 378.